 The ease method

-Step 1: Envision means find out the client’s hopes and dreams, what is important to them, and how much income will they need tocover their basic living expenses.
-What is important to them, how much income will they need to cover their basic living expenses.
+Step 1: Envision means find out the client’s hopes and dreams, what is important to them, and how much income they will need to cover their basic living expenses.
 He divides expenses into Core, Joy and Legacy expenses.
 He covers the core expenses with Social Security, Pensions and Annuities.
 He uses a diversified portfolio to cover Joy expenses and uses insurance products to help maximize legacy to children, grandchildren and charity.

 Step 2: Analyze the client’s information.
-Briggs and his team use technology to literally “see” a vision of their retirement lifestyle based on several market scenarios.
+Briggs and his team use technology to literally “see” a vision of the client’s retirement lifestyle based on several market scenarios.

-Step 3: Solutions is the part of the EASE method where he goes over all recommended strategies and makes sure all of their questions are answered.
+Step 3: Solutions is the part of the EASE method where he goes over all recommended strategies and makes sure all of client questions are answered.

-Step 4: Evaluation means he meets with the clients on a regular basis to make any changes or updates based on life events or market turmoil.
+Step 4: Evaluation means he meets with the client on a regular basis to make any changes or updates based on life events or market turmoil.